Look Who Was Part of The International Jazz Day 2021 All-Star Global Concert

 Dianne Reeves

 Five-time GRAMMY Award winner Dianne Reeves is one of the premier vocalists on the worldwide music scene.
-A native of Denver, she began her career touring with Sergio Mendes and Harry Belafonte, then signed to Blue Note in 1987.
+A native of Denver, she began her career touring with Sergio Mendes and Harry Belafonte, then signed to Blue Note.
 Her self-titled debut, featuring Herbie Hancock, Freddie Hubbard and Tony Williams, was nominated for a GRAMMY.
 Featured in George Clooney’s Good Night, and Good Luck, Reeves won the Best Jazz Vocal GRAMMY for the film’s soundtrack.
-In recent years, she has toured the world and collaborated with Lizz Wright and Angelique Kidjo for “Sing the Truth,” a musical celebration of Nina Simone.
+In recent years, she has collaborated with Lizz Wright and Angelique Kidjo for “Sing the Truth,” a musical celebration of Nina Simone.
 Reeves has performed at the White House on multiple occasions, including President Obama’s State Dinner for the President of China.
-In 2018, she was named a National Endowment for the Arts Jazz Master – the highest honor the United States bestows on jazz artists.
+In 2018, she was named an NEA Jazz Master.
+Reeves recently recorded an album with Branford Marsalis to celebrate the 100th anniversary of John Coltrane’s birth.
+The album will be released this September on Blue Note.

 Antonio Sánchez